fritzy/ape-ecs/README.md

  * &lt;ComponentObject&gt;
  * &lt;Pointer path.to.other.value&gt;

-If multiset is false (default), then each entity can only have one instance of a component.
+If `many` is false (default), then each entity can only have one instance of a component.
 You'll be able to access the instance in an entity by name like:

 ```js
 entity['ComponentName']
 ```

-If multiset is true, then many instances of a the component can be in an component.
+If `many` is true, then many instances of a the component can be in an component.
 You'll be able to access them:

 ```js
 for (const component of entity['ComponentName']) {